An axiomatic approach to virtual chains: The multicategory of Hamiltonian Floer data

-We briefly recall the construction of the (non-unital) multicategory $\cH$ of Hamiltonians associated to a closed symplectic manifold $M$.
-Its objects are non-degenerate Hamiltonians
+We briefly recall, from \cite{AbouzaidGromanVarolgunes2021}, the construction of the Hamiltonian Floer multicategory $\cF$ associated to a closed symplectic manifold $M$.
+Its objects are pairs $(J,H)$, consisting of a tame almost complex structure and a non-degenerate Hamiltonian

-The multimorphism are symmetric cubical sets of Hamiltonian Floer data, i.e. for each sequence $\vec{H}$, and each natural number $n$, we have a set $\cH_n(\vec{H})$, whose elements are given by the following data: \begin{itemize} \item (Labelled trees) A functor $T$ from $\Face \square^n$ to the category of directed trees whose edges are labelled by non-degenerate Hamiltonians, with an identification of the labels of the leaves with $\vec{H}$ (the morphism are given by collapsing subtrees). \item (Stable Riemann surfaces) A smooth family $\{\Sigma_v\}_{v \in T_\sigma}$ of pre-stable Riemann surfaces, parametrised by the interior of each stratum $\sigma$ of the cube, of topological type $T_{\sigma}$ (i.e. for each vertex $v$, a smooth family $\Sigma_v$ of genus $0$ Riemann surfaces with punctured labelled by the edges adjacent to $v$). \item (Floer data) An equivalence class of smooth choices, in the interior of each stratum $\sigma$ and for each $v \in T$, of a pair $(H_v, \alpha_v)$ consist of a closed $1$-form $\alpha_v$ on $\Sigma_v$, and of a function
+The multimorphisms are symmetric cubical sets of Hamiltonian Floer data, i.e. for each sequence of such pairs $\overrightarrow{(J,H)}$, and each natural number $n$, we have a set $\cF_n(\overrightarrow{(J,H)})$, whose elements are given by the following data: \begin{itemize} \item (Labelled trees) A functor $T$ from $\Face \square^n$ to the category of directed trees whose edges are labelled by objects of $\cF$, with an identification of the labels of the leaves with $\overrightarrow{(J,H)}$ (the morphism are given by collapsing subtrees). \item (Stable Riemann surfaces) A smooth family $\{\Sigma_v\}_{v \in T_\sigma}$ of pre-stable Riemann surfaces, parametrised by the interior of each stratum $\sigma$ of the cube, of topological type $T_{\sigma}$ (i.e. for each vertex $v$, a smooth family $\Sigma_v$ of genus $0$ Riemann surfaces with punctured labelled by the edges adjacent to $v$). \item (Floer data) An equivalence class of smooth choices, in the interior of each stratum $\sigma$ and for each $v \in T$, of a triple $(J_v,H_v, \alpha_v)$ consist of a family $J_v$ of almost complex structures parametrised by $\Sigma_v$, of a closed $1$-form $\alpha_v$ on $\Sigma_v$, and of a function

 The equivalence class is the quotient by the $\bR^*$ action

 \end{itemize} We require to the choice of surfaces $\Sigma_v$ and Floer data $(H_v,\alpha_v)$ to be obtained by gluing near each stratum of the cube, and include the datum of an atlas, presenting this data in a neighbourhood of each stratum of the cube as the outcome of gluing.
 More precisely, we associate to each stratum $\sigma$ of the cube $[0,1]^n$ the neighbourhood of its interior $\nu \Int{\sigma}$ obtained by taking the product with intervals of length $1/3$ in all normal directions (any constant smaller than $1/2$ would be adequate). \begin{itemize} \item (Gluing atlas) For each stratum $\sigma$, a smooth extension of the families $\{\Sigma_v\}_{v \in T_\sigma}$ of Riemann surfaces and Floer data $(H_v,\alpha_v)$ to $\nu \Int{\sigma}$, together with a choice of gluing parameters yielding the families associated to the adjacent strata. \end{itemize} We further require that the gluing data associated to adjacent edges are compatible in the sense that the composition of gluing maps associated to a pair of nested strata agree.